mateowatson/timetracker/CONTRIBUTING.md

 ## Issue tracker

 Go to the [Github issue tracker](https://github.com/mateowatson/timetracker/issues) and click New Issue.
 Write a succinct but descriptive title and a description with as much specific information as possible.
 Generally, issues are either to report a bug, a coding error or typo, a feature request, or a question.
-This is the best, most organized way submit an issue, but you may also email the creator of Timetracker, Matt Watson, at matt@mattwatson.org.
+This is the preferred way to submit an issue, but you may also email the creator of Timetracker, Matt Watson, at matt@mattwatson.org.

 ## Pull request (PR)

 Unless you are a regular contributor, it is not very important to follow our branching conventions.
-You'll probably just want to make it on master, but if you are developing something more in depth, the following general guidelines may help.
+You'll want to submit features or lastest development-related bug fixes to the `develop` branch, and in-production hotfixes to the `master` ("release") branch.

-We basically follow the [gitflow](https://nvie.com/posts/a-successful-git-branching-model/) strategy for updating branches and deploying releases.
+If you want to track our dev workflow more closely, We basically follow the [gitflow](https://nvie.com/posts/a-successful-git-branching-model/) strategy for updating branches and deploying releases.

 To create a new feature or to fix a `develop` branch bug, branch off of `develop` and name your branch with the `feature` prefix and a sensible name.
-The word "feature" here is somewhat misleading, as it can also be a "bug fix", such as `feature/sql-timediff-fix`.
+The word "feature" here is somewhat misleading, as it can also be a "bug fix," such as `feature/sql-timediff-fix`.
 If the PR is in response to a specific issue, name the branch after the issue number and title (kebab case), such as `feature/40-improvements-to-start-new-project-or-task`.

-To submit a critical bug fix, branch off of the branch that has the bug and prefix your new branch name with `hotfix/`.
+To submit a critical bug fix to master (the "release" branch), prefix your new branch name with `hotfix/`.